 If you are anything like me then you will enjoy indulging in a treat now and then!
 However, navigating what sugars and sweeteners are low FODMAP can be a challenge.
-This ultimate guide to low FODMAP sugars, syrups and sweeteners will make selecting a safe sweetening agent easy.
+This ultimate guide to low FODMAP sugars, syrups and sweeteners will make selecting a suitable sweetening agent easy.

 Before we get started it’s important to understand that only excess fructose is malabsorbed.
 This means sugars and sweeteners that contain equal amounts of glucose and fructose are generally well tolerated on the low FODMAP diet.
 Also remember that any sugar or sweetener should be consumed in moderation.
 So limit yourself to one piece of baking at a time!